kurtosis-tech/kurtosis/core/TUTORIAL.md

 }
 ```

 We're all set up to use this service in a network now... but of course, we still need to define what that network looks like.
 Kurtosis has a [ServiceNetwork](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/networks/service_network.go) object that represents the underlying state of the test network, but interacting with it is often too low-level for writing clean tests.
 To make writing tests as simple as possible, Kurtosis lets the developer define an arbitrary network struct that wraps the low-level network representation; this struct will then be passed to the tests.
-The developer can define this higher-level network wrapper object any way they please, but in our example we'll imagine that our tests all use a three-node network so we'll define the following:
+The developer can define this higher-level network wrapper object any way they please, but in our example we'll imagine that our tests all use a three-node network.
+Thus, our wrapper struct looks like so:

 ```go
 type ThreeNodeNetwork struct {